LiteObject/books-and-notes/CLEAN_CODE.md

 - **YAGNI (You Aren't Gonna Need It)**: Don't add functionality until it's necessary.
 - **Law of Demeter**: A method should only talk to its immediate friends, not the friends of its friends.

-### **Chapter Conclusion**
-Chapter 17 serves as a reference for identifying problematic code and provides actionable heuristics for improving it.
-The goal is to maintain code that is clean, readable, and maintainable by following these guidelines and addressing smells as they appear.